-Biden to detail storm response, survey damage in Louisiana
+Biden says Ida, wildfires show ‘climate crisis’ has struck

 As Ida bore down on the Gulf Coast on Sunday, Biden was at Dover Air Force Base in Delaware to witness the return of the remains of the 13 U.S. servicemen and women who were killed in suicide bombing last week at Afghanistan’s airport in Kabul, where the evacuations were taking place.

-Associated Press writer Melinda Deslatte in Baton Rouge, La., contributed to this report.
+Associated Press writers Melinda Deslatte in Baton Rouge, La., and Christina Larson and Matthew Daly in Washington contributed to this report.